alejandralopezperez/telegram-bot-reddit/README.md

     docker-compose down

+To include a WebUI to check that the contents are being saved to the database, the compose file is modified to include the adminer service (see `docker-compose.adminer.yml`).
 Bring up the service again using the following command:

     docker-compose -f docker-compose.adminer.yml up

+Head to [http://localhost:8080] to navigate to adminer.
+Log in using the following information:

+- Data base engine: MySQL
+- Server: mysql
+- Username: root
+- Password: the password set in the MYSQL_ROOT_PASSWORD value
+- Data base: newsbot

+Tear down the existing Compose file using the following command:

+    docker-compose -f docker-compose.adminer.yml down